xrxss15/ActivityStatusCheck/ActivityStatusCompanion/app/Intent_API.md

 **Note:**
 - This event is sent ONCE when the worker starts
-- No device count included - use Connected events to track devices
-- Connected events will follow separately for each device
+- DeviceList event will follow with current devices

 ---